Python-Markdown/markdown/docs/contributing.md

 Bug fixes may be committed to the `master` branch at any time.

-New features and backward incompatible changes may only be committed to the `master` branch when the MAJOR and/or MINOR version is in `dev` status.
+New features and backward incompatible changes may only be committed to the `master` branch when the MAJOR and/or MINOR version is in development status.

-A separate commit to the `master` branch should be made to bump up the MAJOR and/or MINOR version and set the `dev` status.
-Only then will any PRs implementing new features or backward incompatible changes be accepted.
+A separate commit to the `master` branch should be made to bump up the MAJOR and/or MINOR version and set the development status.
+Only then will any pull requests implementing new features or backward incompatible changes be accepted.

-If a bug fix is deemed to be important and the `master` branch is in `dev` status, a backport of the fix should be committed to a version branch.
-If the appropriate version branch does not exist, then it should be created and a PR back-porting the fix made against that branch.The version branch should be named with the most recently released MINOR version.
+If a bug fix is deemed to be important and the `master` branch is in development status, a back-port of the fix should be committed to a version branch.
+If the appropriate version branch does not exist, then it should be created and a pull request back-porting the fix made against that branch.
+The version branch should be named with the most recently released MINOR version.
 For example, if the `master` branch is at `3.1.0dev` and the most recent MINOR release was `3.0.4`, then the version branch would be named `3.0` and any releases from that branch would increment the POINT version only (`3.0.5`, `3.0.6`...).

 [Python-Markdown Organization]: https://github.com/Python-Markdown